-- 7. Public Hearings.
-6:00 p.m. or later (procedure listed below). - 8.
-Regular agenda.
-Persons that wish to speak on a regular agenda item must provide name and address by completing & submitting a sign up card.
+Public Comment Procedural Instructions for Regular Agenda Items: Persons that wish to speak on a regular agenda item must provide name and address by completing & submitting a sign up card.
 Persons may also use the electronic register to speak option on the City's website or contact the City Clerk no later than 12:00 noon on the day of the meeting.
+Persons attending virtually may also speak and should follow the Rules of Etiquette for Hybrid Meetings listed below.
 Persons may also provide comments through the eComment (electronic comment) system no later than 12:00 noon on the day of the meeting.
 These comments are automatically sent to the Council when they are submitted through the eComment system.
-The commets are available on the City's website as well as in paper form at the meeting for the public.
+The comments are available on the City's website as well as in paper form at the meeting for the public.
 The Mayor will call up individuals to speak, based on preregistration and cards submitted, after the staff report on an item.

 Please be respectful of the public's and the City Council's time.
 Members of the public wishing to speak must adhere to the following guidelines:

-- Speak only once for no more than two minutes (not including interpreter's time) on the topic unless the speaker is addressed by the City Council; - o Identify your relationship to the topic; - o Have a spokesperson or two for your group to present your comments; - Persons wanting a response to a question must submit the question in writing to the City Clerk, including name and how you would like to be contacted.
-You may use the back side of the comment cards available in the meeting room. - O Questions will not be responded to during the comment period. - 9.
-City Administrator update - 10.
-Mayor & Council reports
+- Speak only once for no more than two minutes (not including interpreter's time) on the topic unless the speaker is addressed by the City Council; - Identify your relationship to the topic; - Have a spokesperson or two for your group to present your comments; - Persons wanting a response to a question must submit the question in writing to the City Clerk, including name and how you would like to be contacted.
+You may use the back side of the comment cards available in the meeting room. - Questions will not be responded to during the comment period.